Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 I will provide a quick overview of some basic software development concepts, tools, and processes.
 Much of the presentation will be very shallow, but links are provided throughout this "readme" page to more in-depth information.

+In light of the every increasing importance of software in all aspects of life, including in behavior analysis, my major goals:

-The long term goal is to help foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.
+1. Foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.

-The focus will be one particularly important part of development that involves tests as part of coding, rather than something that is done after coding.
-It is generally called [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
-If it had been named by a behavior analyst rather than a software developer, the name might be something like ***Continuous Feedback Driven Development***, or ***Micro-Goal Driven Development***.
-Something that focuses on the fact that each little test sets some goal criteria for the code to meet.

-Test Driven Development:

-1. will make coding easier,

-2. allow you to "prove" that your code works, and

-3. the tests that you create during development remain as a test suite that can help find issues at any time (especially after coding seemingly unrelated areas).
+2. Call out important aspects of software development and leave a trail of breadcrumbs (i.e., links and terms) to act as entry points to a deeper understanding for those who care to pursue them.

+3. Contribute to the "behavioralization" of software development.
+I will strive to explain practices in behavioral terms, at least for some software development practices.
+The most productive practices *should* make sense from a behavior analytic perspective.

+### Future Presentations

 If participants are interested, the project may be continued in future Saturday workshops outside the usual BAWC meetup schedule.
 Again, the purpose is to promote software development skills within the behavior analytic community.
 It might even result in software that is useful to the behavior analysis community, owned by the behavior analysis community.

 Such "workshops" would include online participation by attendees, including taking part in writing and debugging code (e.g., see "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)").
+Ideally, the process would evolve to include Behavior Analysts Who Code members taking ownership of parts of the app, working offline (perhaps in pairs), presenting to the "team", and guiding online collaborative, cooperative, work.

-### Constraints
+### Presentation Constraints

 The basic drivers in developing the presentation will be: